-Congratulations to the 2017 Spring Innovation Grant Winners
+Congratulations to the 2018 Spring Innovation Grant Winners

-The School Foundation is proud to award over $9,700 for our Spring 2017 Innovation Grants.
-The school foundation has been awarding Innovative Teacher Grants for over 55 years.
+The School Foundation is proud to award over $31,000 for our Spring 2018 Innovation Grants.
+In addition to the generous gift from BCSC to BCSF, this grant cycle, we partnered with The Heritage Fund, Literacy Task Force and Landmark Farm Foundation.
+The school foundation has been awarding Innovative Teacher Grants for over 62 years.
 We give educators the opportunity to be innovative with their students that requires funding outside of the BCSC general budget.
 We are proud to award the following grants:

 Suzi Bruin, Exec.
 Director 812-378-4733